Rotating SSH Keys

 Create a strong passphrase

 Generate a strong passphrase for your new SSH key.
-I use 1Password to generate a nice, long passphrase with at least 2 digits and 2 symbols.
+I use 1Password to generate and store a nice, long passphrase.
+The 1Password online password generator is handy for this, too.

 Create a new key pair

-This was hangup #1.
-By default, my machine gives this new key permissions of 644 (User read+write, Group read, Other read).
-I want to change that to 600 (User read+write only) to avoid issues down the road.
-To change both id_rsa files to 600:
+By default, my machine gives this new key permissions of 644 (user read+write, group read, world read).
+I want to change that to 600 (user read+write only) to avoid issues down the road.
+SSH connections may fail if the key files have permissions that are too loose.
+To change the private and public key files to 600:

 chmod 600 ~/.ssh/id_rsa*